jakubradziejewski/swing_project_gui/README.md

 Multi-threaded Java Swing application simulating a carrot farm where farmers plant crops, rabbits try to eat them, and dogs chase the rabbits away.
 Each entity runs independently on its own thread.

-**University Project:** Created as coursework for Object-Oriented Programming classes.
+Created as university project for Object-Oriented Programming classes.

 ---